Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Results

-\paragraph{Knowledge Memorization Analysis.} Table~\ref{tab:lre_acc} shows that quantization introduces varying degrees of accuracy drop depending on both the model size and quantization method.
-Notably, the accuracy of \texttt{AWQ}, \texttt{GPTQ4}, and \texttt{bib4} quantized models consistently drop across all model sizes, whereas \texttt{GPTQ8} and \texttt{bib8} models retain performance comparable to the original full-precision models.
-This effect is especially pronounced in smaller models such as \lm{Qwen2.5-\{7,14\}B}.
-Furthermore, the factual recall accuracy degradation is more severe in relations where the original performance has not yet saturated, indicating that such knowledge is more fragile under quantization.
+Table~\ref{tab:lre_acc} shows that quantization introduces varying degrees of accuracy drop depending on both the model size and quantization method.
+Notably, the accuracy drop is more obvious in smaller models within the same model family.
+Additionally, the accuracy of \texttt{AWQ}, \texttt{GPTQ4}, and \texttt{bib4} quantized models consistently drop across all model sizes, whereas \texttt{GPTQ8} and \texttt{bib8} models retain performance comparable to the full-precision models.
+Furthermore, relations where full-precision performance has not saturated tend to exhibit more severe factual knowledge recall degradation (Table~\ref{tab:per-relation-factual-recall-acc-7B}), indicating that such knowledge is more fragile under quantization.

-\textbf{Neuron-level Attribution.} Following the neuron-level method of \citet{yu-ananiadou-2024-neuron}, we assign each neuron in \lm{Qwen2.5-7B} a contribution score equal to the increase in log-probability of the correct answer token that the neuron induces.
-Comparing these scores before and after quantization allows us to quantify how much individual neurons’ influence changes.
-We analyze four relations that suffer the notable accuracy drop, \textit{landmark on continent}, \textit{person father}, \textit{person mother}, and \textit{person sport position}.
-Results are summarized in Figures~\ref{fig:layer_contribution_comparison} and \ref{fig:landmark_continent_analysis}; additional relations are reported in App.~\ref{app:memorization}. \looseness=-1
+\paragraph{Neuron-level Trends.} Following the neuron-level method of \citet{yu-ananiadou-2024-neuron}, we assign each neuron in the model a contribution score equal to the increase in log-probability of the correct answer token that the neuron induces.
+Comparing these scores before and after quantization allows us to quantify how much individual neurons' influence changes.
+We analyze four relations that suffer a notable accuracy drop: \textit{landmark on continent}, \textit{person father}, \textit{person mother}, and \textit{person sport position}.

+We track the top-300 feed-forward neurons in full-precision model, set $\tau$ as their minimum contribution score, and count how many neurons in quantized models exceed $\tau$.
+As shown in Figure \ref{fig:neuron-dist-qwen} and \ref{fig:neuron-dist-llama}, the per-layer counts decrease after quantization for both models, with the most obvious reductions in the last layers.
+Complete results across relations are provided in Figures~\ref{fig:landmark_continent_analysis} and \ref{fig:landmark_continent_analysis_llama} in App.~\ref{app:memorization}.

-\textbf{Layer-wise Trends.} Figure \ref{fig:layer_contribution_comparison} depicts the drop in aggregate contribution scores for attention (\textit{left}) and feed-forward (\textit{right}) sub-layers.
-All quantization methods exhibit a pronounced decline in the final two layers, indicating that most information loss occurs during the network’s decision stages.
+\paragraph{Layer-wise Trends.} Figure \ref{fig:layer_contribution_comparison} depicts the drop in aggregate contribution scores for attention (\textit{left}) and feed-forward (\textit{right}) sub-layers.
+All quantization methods exhibit a pronounced decline in the final two layers on \lm{Qwen2.5-7B}, this trend is consistent on all relations we investigate, as shown in Figure~\ref{fig:layer_contribution_comparison_all} in App~\ref{app:memorization}.
+While on \lm{Llama3-8B} (see Figure~\ref{fig:layer_contribution_comparison_all_llama}), the decline occurs in middle-to-late layers, with an increase in the final layers, indicating that information loss patterns vary across model architectures.
+This divergence may be ascribable to the different ways in which factual knowledge is stored across model families \cite{choe-etal-2025-autoregressive}.